caumente/brain_tumor_segmentation/README.md

 The main contributions of the work are the following:

-- We propose an efficient architecture that outperforms  some of popular architectures previously applied to biomedical image segmentation, such as U-Net or V-Net .
-Our model has significantly lower training  and computational requirements while achieving better performance.
+- We propose a novel efficient lightweight architecture that outperforms some of the most popular architectures previously applied to biomedical image segmentation, such as U-Net or V-Net.
+Our model has significantly lower training and computational requirements while achieving comparable performance

 - The study shows statistical differences between LGG and HGG, and suggests a potential shift in glioma segmentation strategies to optimize outcomes, especially for HGG tumors, the most aggressive.

-- We proved that the brain tumor segmentation problem can be effectively approached in a 2-step way by first classifying the type of glioma between HGG and LGG.
+- We prove that the brain tumor segmentation problem can be effectively approached in a 2-step way by first classifying the type of glioma between HGG and LGG, and then segmenting the MRI.